JhordanFigueroa/RealEstatDataScience/README.md

 Copy the repository and clone to your local machine.
 You will most likely need to add Json simple-1.1.1.jar file to your project structure.
 You can download it from here: https://code.google.com/archive/p/json-simple/downloads.
 Add this to your project structure.
 Additionally, don't forget to update the configuration for your Main class.
 You will need to specify the arguments.
 There should be a total of 5 arguments.
 Each is spaced out by a space.
+The input files were too big to be uploaded onto github, so I included them in the gitignore file.
+You can use your own input files or go to the public website of housing data for philadelphia.